COMPUTER FORENSICS DEGREE

 - GIAC Reverse Engineering Malware

-Obtaining either a bachelor's or master's degree in computer forensics will be well worth the investment.
+Obtaining either a bachelor's or master's degree in computer forensics may be well worth the investment.
 Either could provide potential opportunity with some amazing employers and companies.
-No matter if you have your sights set on a local law enforcement office or a government security agency, earning your computer forensics degree is the first step toward making that goal become a reality.
+No matter if you have your sights set on a local law enforcement office or a government security agency, earning your computer forensics degree may be the first step toward making that goal become a reality.
 Start researching your education options now.